 Let’s go through the steps for configuring the backup schedule:

-In Lightroom 2 and 3, go to Lightroom > Catalog Settings on Mac or Edit > Catalog Settings on Win to open the Catalog Settings dialog box (see Figure 1).
+Go to Lightroom > Catalog Settings on Mac or Edit > Catalog Settings on Win to open the Catalog Settings dialog box (see Figure 1).
 While we’re here, take a look at the Information section of the General tab.
 Some key information about your catalog is displayed here, including the catalog’s location, filename, and size.
 If you ever need to open the folder containing the catalog file, just back come here and click the Show button.

 In the Backup section on the General tab, click the arrow button to open the “Back up catalog” drop-down menu, and choose the frequency with which you want the backup to run (see Figure 2).
 This is where you need to make a decision.
 Should you ever need to use a backup copy to replace a lost or corrupt catalog, you’ll want it to be as fresh as possible.
 Your choices here range from “Never” (not advised) to “Every time Lightroom starts.”
 The frequency you choose should reflect how often you use Lightroom.
 If you’re working in Lightroom every day, backing up daily might be best.
 If you’re not using Lightroom that often, a weekly schedule probably would be a safe choice.
 Click OK.